youngminju-phd/youngminju-phd/README.md

 - 👀  I’m interested in causal inference, machine learning, predictive analytics, and experimental design.
 - 🌱  I’m currently learning from kaggle, data potcasts, linkedin learning and towards data science.
 - 💞️  I’m looking to collaborate on causal inference and machine learning.
+- 🏋️  Workout everyday!
-- 📫  How to reach me: contactme@youngminju.com
+- 📫  How to reach me: [mail]

 ### Connect with me: